puppetlabs/puppet-docs/source/pe/3.7/rbac_ldap.md

 2. Fill in the directory information as described in the following table.
 Note that the settings shown in the table are examples only.
 You will need to substitute these example settings with the settings used in your directory service.

-All of the fields are required except for **LOGIN HELP**, **USER RELATIVE DISTINGUISHED NAME**, and **GROUP RELATIVE DISTINGUISHED NAME**.
-If you do not enter **USER RELATIVE DISTINGUISHED NAME** or **GROUP RELATIVE DISTINGUISHED NAME**, RBAC will search the entire base DN for the user or group, rather than just the subtree specified by the user or group RDN.
+All of the fields are required except for LOGIN HELP, USER RELATIVE DISTINGUISHED NAME, and GROUP RELATIVE DISTINGUISHED NAME.
+If you do not enter USER RELATIVE DISTINGUISHED NAME or GROUP RELATIVE DISTINGUISHED NAME, RBAC will search the entire base DN for the user or group.

 | Field | Example Active Directory Settings | Example OpenLDAP Settings |
 | ---                         | ---                      | ---          |